mehtapk/web-mining/README.md

 # web-mining
 ### Names of Group Members and Their Responsibilities:
 * Abdullah Murat GÜÇ : Scrapy from website [Olympic](http://olympic.org)
-* Mehtap KARAKUŞ : Interface of results
+* Mehtap KARAKUŞ : Interface of results and graphs
 * Elif TÜRKAY : Graphs

 ### Description: